jeff5/inside-jython/source/import.rst

 The Python ``import`` statement is the normal way in which a main program or a module gains access to objects defined in some other module.

+Jython reproduces Python 2 import, but gives extended meaning to import statements in order to support Java packages.
+This chapter is devoted to the uneasy coexistence of Java packages, and the required semantics of Python import.

+Python 2 has support for certain special cases built in, and hooks for user extension.
-Information on module import is somewhat scattered in Python 2 documentation, and was written as the CPython reference implementation grew over many years, and several PEPs.
+Information on module import is somewhat scattered in Python 2 documentation, and it was written as the CPython reference implementation grew over many years and several PEPs.
-It has support for certain special cases built in, and hooks for user extension.

-Python 3 documentation is clearer on the required semantics, and the implementation is more regular, but it is different in important ways from Python 2.
+Python 3 documentation is clearer on the required semantics, and the implementation makes more regular use of these hooks, but Python 3 documentation cannot be applied directly to Python 2.

-Jython reproduces Python 2 import, but has some special features related to Java.

 Differences from CPython